agkozak/zcomet/README.md

 zcomet compinit
 ```

-Those lines will clone repos, source scripts, update your `FPATH` and `PATH`, and load the Zsh completion system.
+Those lines will clone repositories, source scripts, update your `FPATH` and `PATH`, and load the Zsh completion system.

 ## Table of Contents